iNavFlight/inav/docs/Navigation.md

 * 4 (NAV_RTH_AT_LEAST_ALT) - same as 2 (NAV_RTH_CONST_ALT), but only climb, do not descend
 * 5 (NAV_RTH_AT_LEAST_ALT_LINEAR_DESCENT) - Same as 4 (NAV_RTH_AT_LEAST_ALT).
 But, if above the RTH Altitude, the aircraft will gradually descend to the RTH Altitude.
 The target is to reach the RTH Altitude as it arrives at the home point.
 This is to save energy during the RTH.

+## NAV WP - Waypoint mode

+NAV WP allows the craft to autonomously navigate a set route defined by waypoints that are loaded into the FC as a predefined mission.

 ## CLI command `wp` to manage waypoints

 `wp` - List all waypoints.